Overview

 - For more information, contact the Office of Admissions.

-Students will earn a Bachelor of Science in Nursing from Granite State College on a community college budget.
-RN to BSN Public Nursing Pathway: Associate in Nursing at Manchester Community College to Bachelor of Science in Nursing.
-Over the 3 years at MCC, students will complete a total of 90 credits for the public pathway RN to BSN Completion Program.Year 3 – MCC RN to BSN Course Requirements
+Students will earn a Bachelor of Science in Nursing from UNH College of Professional Studies on a community college budget.
+By taking this RN to BSN Public Nursing Pathway you’ll start by earning an Associate in Nursing at Manchester Community College and end by receiving a Bachelor of Science in Nursing.
+Over three years at MCC, students will complete a total of 90 credits to complete this RN to BSN option.

 CRIT502 | Conducting Critical Inquiry (taken at GSC) | 4 | 0 | 4 |